Franco Nones

 Francesco "Franco" Nones (born 1 February 1941) is an Italian former cross-country skier who competed during the 1960s.

 Biography

 Nones was born in Castello-Molina di Fiemme.
 His best known finish was a gold medal in the 30 km event at the 1968 Winter Olympics in Grenoble, making Nones the first non-Scandinavian (Finland, Norway, and Sweden) and non-Soviet/Russian male to win a Winter Olympic cross-country skiing medal of any color.

 Nones also earned a bronze in the 4 x 10 km relay at the 1966 FIS Nordic World Ski Championships.
 He also finished 6th in the 30 km event at those same games.
+He participated in the 2026 Winter Olympics opening ceremony.